How Companies are Incorporating the “Internet of Things(IoT)” in Business?

 “Internet of Things (IoT)” is a trending movement in the digital world that provides perspective on inter-connectivity, smart devices, and digital marketing.
 For those of you who aren’t familiar with IoT’s impact on business, look at the way innovations and disruptions are changing the landscape of the enterprise.
 Here are six examples of how companies are incorporating IoT in business.

 Making hay out of someone else’s sleep habits is a really smart idea.
 Beddit does exactly that.
-A prolific IoT solution for solving sleep issues, the Beddit Sleep Tracker is a step ahead of the wearables and mobile apps.
+A prolific “Internet of Things(IoT) solution” for solving sleep issues, the Beddit Sleep Tracker is a step ahead of the wearables and mobile apps.
 It allows the user to enjoy peaceful sleep sans the hassle of wearing anything around the wrist or anywhere else on the body.

 Tuck the sensor strip under the mattress, and you can track your Sleep Score for the night.
 In addition to the number of hours of sleep, the tracker also evaluates sleep efficiency, snoring pattern, resting heart rate, and respiration cycle.
 Beddit provides a collaborative platform for consumers, mattress manufacturers, and clinical experts to compile and analyse data.